filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/the-filecoin-virtual-machine/index.md

 ##### Collateral underwriting (can be custom to lender off-chain)

 - (off-chain) The storage providers submits the desired lease amount and lease period to the lease market.
-- (off-chain) The lease market determines the interest rate based on the on-chain information of the miner, such as slash rate, length of operations, power, …
+- (off-chain) The lease market determines the leasing fees rate based on the on-chain information of the miner, such as slash rate, length of operations, power, …
-- (off-chain) The lease market generates a signed lease specification that can be submitted on-chain, including the lease amount, lease period, and interest rate.
+- (off-chain) The lease market generates a signed lease specification that can be submitted on-chain, including the lease amount, lease period, and leasing fees rate.
-- (off-chain) The storage provider submits the signed lease specification lease amount, lease period, and interest rate to the LendingMarket contract to create the lease.
+- (off-chain) The storage provider submits the signed lease specification lease amount, lease period, and leasing fees rate to the LendingMarket contract to create the lease.

 ##### Creating miner actors, owner contracts, and beneficiary contract